Travel Insurance in Alberta

 Manulife and TuGo — The Two We Use Most

-We work with multiple travel insurers, but two come up most often for Alberta clients: Manulife and TuGo.
+As independent insurance brokers, we work with multiple travel insurers, but two come up most often for Alberta clients: Manulife and TuGo.
 They're not interchangeable.
 Each is stronger in different situations.

 Manulife Travel Insurance